What Is Crazing in Ceramics and How To Prevent It!

 Applying a thin coat of glaze is a simple way to keep it from building tension, thus preventing Crazing.

-However, if you’re not using the right glaze and clay combo, you might still see some cracking, so know that this isn’t a cure-all fix.
+However, if you’re not using the right glaze and clay combo, you might still see some cracking, so know this isn’t a cure-all.

-To keep your glaze thin, only apply one light coat to your ceramics or dip them in your glaze once, allowing them to drip dry before firing.
+To keep your glaze thin, apply only one light coat to your ceramics, or dip them in your glaze once, then allow them to dry before firing.

 Do Not Under Fire Your Ceramics